Kiltennel A History

 Long before Courtown Harbour was built, Kiltennel has been a hive of activity.
 As you walk down the Burrough Road, crossing over the footbridge and on under the trees you pass by a number of areas with a hidden history.

-The Cricket Pitch
+The Former Cricket Ground

-The Remnants of the original harbour
+The Old Bar - Remnants of the Original Harbour

 Photos Courtesy of Owen Dunbar

-Reaching the end of the Burrough Road, before you cross the footbridge, take a moment to step out onto the beach.
+Reaching the end of the Burrow Road, before you cross the footbridge, take a moment to step out onto the beach.
 Here is the original outlet for the Ounavarra River before Courtown Harbour was built.

 In 2024, after a storm, Kathleen roared through, and some of the sand was washed away to reveal old timbers, which many initially assumed were parts of a long-abandoned boat.
 But it was soon explained by a local history group as the last remnants of an old wooden footway and fisherman walk that stretched across the river and bar to the dunes to Ballymoney and Tara Hill.